taishi-i/awesome-ChatGPT-repositories/README.md

  * [hfuzz](https://github.com/thehlopster/hfuzz) - Wordlist for web fuzzing, made from a variety of reliable sources including: result from my pentests, git.rip, ChatGPT, Lex, nuclei templates, web-scanners, seclist, bo0m, and more.
  * [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
  * [auto-copilot-cli](https://github.com/rsaryev/auto-copilot-cli) - Auto Copilot is a CLI tool that uses OpenAI models to generate commands for the terminal and file system operations to achieve a goal.
+ * [DelphiOpenAI](https://github.com/hemulgm/delphiopenai) - OpenAI API client for Delphi.
+Use ChatGPT, DALL-E and other products.

 |Name|GitHub Stars|Language|License|